 Linear positioning stages are available in various types to fit specific applications and performance requirements.
 Based on the method of actuation they can be classified into:

-• Manual Positioning Stages: Operated by hand, often using micrometers or lead screws for precise, low-speed adjustments.
+• Manual Stages: Operated by hand, often using micrometers or lead screws for precise, low-speed adjustments.
 Ideal for applications where infrequent and controlled manual positioning is sufficient.

-• Motorized Positioning Stages: Driven by stepper or servo motors, these stages provide automated, high-precision motion and are well-suited for tasks requiring frequent, repeatable positioning or integration into automated systems.
+• Motorized Stages: Driven by stepper or servo motors, these stages provide automated, high-precision motion and are well-suited for tasks requiring frequent, repeatable positioning or integration into automated systems.

 Linear positioning stages can also be classified by the type of bearings they use, which directly impacts their precision, load capacity, and motion smoothness.
 Below are the four main types: